nikolay-turpitko/pass2pass/README.md

 # pass2pass

-Tool for export passwords from one password manager format to another.
+Tool for migrate passwords from one password manager format to another.

 I created this tool for my own needs, use it on your own risk.